dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

 ..
 Important:: **This step should only be completed if you have provided different land cover reclassification rules for Sub-indicator B in the prior step.**

 The next step is to upload a land cover transition matrix that defines the transitions between the land cover classes.
 We will consider the transitions to be either **degraded** , **stable** or **improved** (consistent with the legend you provided in the prior step).
-This will allow SEPAL-SDG 15.4.2 :sub:`beta` to compute this sub-indicator in the next processing steps.
+This will allow SEPAL-SDG 15.4.2 to compute this sub-indicator in the next processing steps.

 Here again the transition matrix should have been previously uploaded in your SEPAL environment as a :code:`.csv` file.
 Remember that the transition matrix must include the following columns: **from_code, to_code, from_name, to_name, impact_name, impact_code** (indication of change between land cover classes).